• Peaceful Post-Retirement Life

 Those Looking to Save on Taxes

-Pension plan investments qualify for tax deductions under Section 80C, and maturity benefits may be exempt under Section 10(10D) of the Income Tax Act.
-That means you're building retirement security while reducing your current tax liability, a double benefit worth planning around.
+Pension plan investments qualify for tax deductions under Section 123 (formerly Section 80C), and maturity benefits may be exempt under Section 11 (formerly Section 10(10D)) of the Income Tax Act, 2025.

-When Is the Right Time to Start Retirement Planning?
+When Is the Right Time to Start Planning for Retirement?

 The right time to start retirement planning is now!
-Although that might sound like a cliche, the earlier you start, the better the chances of building a desired corpus.
+The earlier you start, the better the chances of building a desired corpus.
 Having said that, you should also understand that at what life stage you plan for your retirement greatly impacts the outcomes.
 Below is an overview of how retirement planning works for different age groups.

 Importance of Retirement Planning for Different Ages